lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic6_StudentSupport.md

 # 6. Student Support
 _Promoting academic success and well-being_

 This phase focuses on using generative AI to enhance the support structures available to learners, fostering inclusivity, personalization, and early intervention.
+This includes using AI to supplement office hours with FAQs, offering guidance on assignments and study strategies, monitoring student success through data, providing AI-curated resources like study guides, encouraging peer collaboration, and exploring the use of AI tutors.
+This stage includes:

+- Provide Office Hours and Timely Responses to Inquiries
+- Offer Guidance on Assignments and Study Strategies
+- Monitor Student Success
+- Provide AI-Curated Resources (e.g., Study Guides, Tutoring Suggestions)
+- Encourage Peer Collaboration and Support Networks

 ## 6.1 Provide Office Hours and Timely Responses to Inquiries